 Section 11 of the CCA 2006 amends the CCA 1974 by inserting a new section - 86D - that sets out the consequences for a creditor if he fails to notify as required by sections 86B or 86C.

-If the creditor fails to provide a notice when required to do so, then throughout the period of his failure (i.e. from the date that it was required to be given until the end of the day on which it is eventually provided), he is not entitled to enforce the agreement.
+If the creditor fails to provide a notice when required to do so, then throughout the period of their failure (i.e. from the date that it was required to be given until the end of the day on which it is eventually provided), they are not entitled to enforce the agreement.

 In addition, the debtor or hirer is not liable to pay any interest that relates to the period of the creditor or owner’s failure,